paulfitzpatrick85/CI-Portfolio-Project-5/README.md

 ## Credits
-checkout models - most of code take from b/a project signals.py taken from b/a checkout/forms - taken from b/a
+checkout models - most of code take from b/a project but changed slightly signals.py taken from b/a checkout/forms - taken from b/a
+stripe elements.js code - b/a